Loading...

 How to consume Poke Bowl without glucose spikes

-Include a variety of non-starchy vegetables such as spinach, kale, cucumber, and avocado to increase fiber content, which can help stabilize blood sugar levels.
+Add a variety of non-starchy vegetables such as spinach, kale, cucumber, and bell peppers.
+These will add fiber and nutrients while helping to moderate your blood sugar levels.

 healthspan-mbl